Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Beast/Elemental-Beasts/Rat-Swarm.md

     - name: "Disease carrier"
       desc: "When an enemy engaged with the rat swarm heals using a recovery, they must reroll the highest die and take the second roll."
     - name: "Overwhelming distraction"
-      desc: "Enemies engaged with the rat swarm take a –2 penalty to attack any other enemy than the rat swarm.<br/>AC 18<br/>PD 14 HP 24<br/>MD 11"
+      desc: "Enemies engaged with the rat swarm take a –2 penalty to attack any other enemy than the rat swarm."
 ac: "18"
 pd: "14"
 md: "11"